raymondanthony/git-shortmaps/README.md

 * `-` - git checkout -
 * `--` - `cd` to root dir of repository

-The shortmaps may only be used within a git repository; otherwise, they will invoke the actual command on the system.
+The shortmaps may only be used within a Git repository; otherwise, they will invoke the actual command on the system.

-If a shortmap conflicts with an existing command on your system, then you may wrap the command in quotes to invoke the actual command rather than the shortmap (e.g. `'c'` to invoke `which c` rather than the shortmap `c`).
+If a shortmap conflicts with an existing command on your system, then you may either unalias the map, or use `command X` to invoke the system command `X`.

 ## Configuration
 The file format is as follows:

 ```
-KEY COMPLETION :CMD
+key completion :cmd
-KEY COMPLETION |CMD
+key completion |cmd
-KEY COMPLETION CMD
+key completion cmd
 ```

-If `CMD` contains a colon (`:`) prefix, the command will be prefixed with `git`.
+If `cmd` contains a colon (`:`) prefix, the command will be prefixed with `git`.
 If prefixed with a pipe (`|`), the command will be sent to `eval` (needed for certain features like subshells).
 Commands without either prefix will be executed normally.

 ## License